Ethewizard/Cloud-Security-Monitoring-Automation-Platform-Project/README.md

 Frontend: React for a security dashboard with Amazon QuickSight integration for analytics.

-Automation: CI/CD with GitHub Actions or AWS CodePipeline.
+Automation: CI/CD with GitHub Actions.

 Monitoring: AWS CloudWatch, GuardDuty, Security Hub.